FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

   - Message 'tag already exists' wrongly appears when adding tag to the Custom View.
   - Show label on the OSM Map, if internet access is not enabled.

+Changed with version 6.3.4
+- The Installer can now be used to download and install the new ExifTool V12.88 format.

 Frank